jawad-khan/wagtail-image-from-url/README.md

 ## ✨ Features

 ### 🚀 Core Functionality
-- **Bulk URL Import**: Add multiple images simultaneously by providing multiple URLs
+- **Bulk URL Import**: Add multiple images simultaneously by providing multiple URLs in a single form submission.
 - **Direct Integration**: Seamlessly integrates into the Wagtail admin interface
 - **Real-time Feedback**: Inline status indicators show success/failure for each URL
 - **Beautiful UI**: Modern, responsive design with smooth animations and transitions
 - **Smart Validation**: Client-side and server-side URL validation
+- **File size limit**: Each imported image is limited to a maximum size of 10 MB (to avoid excessively large downloads and memory usage).

 ### 🎨 User Experience